-Rate Your Story offers writers a number rating (1-10), and some writers *may* give helpful feedback along with your score.
+Rate Your Story offers writers a number rating (1-10) on a manuscript for free.
+If you're a Basic or Pro Member, or purchase a SPEEDPASS, you'll also get a few sentences of feedback.
 However, you may benefit from having a full critique of your story – something not offered from Rate Your Story.

 If you've already received your free rating, you might consider getting a critique or line-edit of your story in order to understand how to make it better (or not tamper with what is so good about it).

-Anne E. Johnson will release three novels in 2012: middle-grade paranormal mystery Ebenezer's Locker (MuseItUp), middle-grade historical mystery Trouble at the Scriptorium (Royal Fireworks), and noir sci fi Green Light Delivery (Candlemark & Gleam).
-She has published nearly twenty short stories for both children and adults.
+Anne E. Johnson writes fiction in many genres.
+Her works include the middle-grade paranormal mystery Ebenezer's Locker (MuseItUp), middle-grade historical mysteries Trouble at the Scriptorium (Royal Fireworks), and noir sci-fi series The Webrid Chronicles (Candlemark & Gleam).
+The year 2014 will bring the release of her humorous chapter book Launching the Lunchroom (4RV Publishing) and her YA sci-fi adventure novel Space Surfers (Candlemark & Gleam).
+She has had nearly forty short stories published, for both children and adults.
 Visit Anne's website to inquire about professional critique services or to learn more about her stories.

 Terrie Hope grew up in Rhodesia (now Zimbabwe), Africa, and founded Critique Cafe as a way for writers to network, join critique groups, and get help with their manuscripts.
 Terrie is as much of a reader as a writer, and has contributed to creative endeavors ranging from puppet plays to church newsletters.
 If you're looking for critique partners, visit Critique Cafe or connect with Terrie via her website, www.TerrieHope.com.

-Katrina DeLallo is a spiritual, fantasy writer whose work has been published/is forthcoming in several small eZines, SuperTeacherWorksheets.com, and in a couple of print anthologies published by Static Movement.
+Katrina DeLallo is a spiritual, fantasy writer whose work has been published in several eZines, SuperTeacherWorksheets.com, and in print anthologies published by Static Movement.
 Her earliest writing memory stems from the age of six, when she wrote her first story into a journal given to her by one of her older sisters.
 She adores imagining new worlds, new places, new people and characters.
 Her main draw is to fantasy, because fantasy allows her to create worlds that do not exist.
-It allows her to craft worlds that are her own.
-Her favorite authors are Diana Wynne Jones, Brian Jacques, J.R.R.
-Tolkien, and Patricia McKillip.
 Visit Katrina's blog or request a critique at her website, The World Crafter.